 Subcategory [nasa.gov]: Student-Developed Investigations

 Hardware Description [IDRD]: (Increment Specific) NanoRacks Module-46 P/N NRP-10046, S/N 1001: a 10 x 10 x 10 cm module for standard power/data interface with the NanoRacks Platform for USB power and data transfer.
 The Module utilizes an ArduLab structure (same micro-control board as approved for NanoRacks Module-39 that went up on ORB-1).
-Covered in Aluminum tape (High Temperature 3M) for Flammability.
+Made out of anodized aluminum.

 Unique Payload Constraints [IDRD]: (Increment Specific) The experiment needs to be cold stowed +4C both before launch and upon return on Space X 5.
 The experiment needs plugged into the NanoRacks Platform and powered-up for 30 days of operations (+/- 4 days) before return.